rkbroder/MQStats_PCF/README.txt

 pip3 -v install git+http://github.com/colinpaicemq/MQTools/

 It uses the output from get_pcf.py like the pretty_json.py sample supplied in that repository.
+The MQStats_PCF program should be loaded into the
+/examples directory under the mqtools installation

 The program runs with something like the following command: